christine haskell, phd

 My own turning point started when I found myself mentally checking out of meetings–something we all do from time to time.
 Leadership focused on managing to the quarter and not the long game was uninspiring and contributed to my increasing frustration.
-Leadership focused on managing to the quarter and not the long game was uninspiring.
 Some companies seemed to have the answer, and I wanted to study them.

 So, I went back to school.
 Following my doctorate I found inspiration in researching many talented people--from master craftsmen to CEOs--who make themselves relevant in an increasingly turbulent world.
 How they go about their work, the decisions they make, the way they evaluate their efforts--we can learn a lot from them.

 The future of work is demanding that we become ever-more improvisational.
-People need a way to practice moving toward greater autonomy.
-This requires empathy, intuition, the ability to make good decisions, and most importantly engaging in "smart mistakes."
+This means we need to be able to learn well.
+People need a way to practice moving toward greater autonomy--requiring empathy, intuition, the ability to make good decisions, and most importantly engaging in "smart mistakes."
 Rather than relying on policies, templates, and measures, it means knowing when to break with convention to do the right thing.

 To get new results, we have to be willing to tinker with the systems in which we operate.
 Sounds so simple, doesn’t it?
 But how many times do you really sit in the question, or risk not knowing the answer?
 Moving forward in life is so much more than realizing you have all you need to succeed.
 It's about how you show up.

 As we advance in our careers we gain skills and experiences, the problems that plague us are generally psychological in nature.
 Self-awareness, propensities and compulsions of our personalities and our understanding of resistance impact our ability to see reality clearly.
+True leadership is born from self-awareness and a deeper knowledge of human nature.
 My goal is to help you identify and alleviate self-limiting thoughts, behaviors, and activities that prevent you from influencing the world with your ideas.

 By combining principles of business, stoicism, psychology, and creativity, I develop ideas to inspire your thinking.
 Together, our goal is to help you identify patterns, make alternative choices, and respond in new ways.